LibRapid/librapid/README.md

 There are also a wide range of helper functions and classes to aid the development of your own project.

-LibRapid is fully templated and is header-only, meaning it can conform to exactly your needs with minimal compile-times and even support for custom datatypes.
+LibRapid is highly templated, meaning it can conform to exactly your needs with minimal compile-times and even support for custom datatypes.

 # Current Development Stage